RED LIGHT CAMERAS

 On Jul.
 20, 2004, the yellow for through movements at Ming / South real was increased from 3.5 to 3.9.
 See Docs Set # 3, below.

 The count for this month is not known.
 However, the 2003 annual total given reflects all 12 months.

 The yellow for eastbound through movements at Ming/99/Valley Plaza may have been too short.
 See Docs Set # 9, below.

-The report for this month was generated before the end of the month, so not all tickets (for violations which occurred during the month) had been approved and counted by that time.
+The report for this month was generated less than ten days after the end of the month, so not all tickets (for violations which occurred during the month) may have been approved and counted by that time.

 Bakersfield Docs Set # 3